mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ## Introduction

 The web is composed of HTML pages.
 The basic building block of a HTML page is the *HTML element*, such as `<div>` or `<a>`.
-Typical web frameworks require you focus on HTML elements as the building blocks, hence you typically create the page by writing HTML.
+Typical web frameworks require you to use HTML elements to build the pages.
 In this regard, Vaadin is different.

 Instead of composing HTML elements, in Vaadin we compose *components*, such as `Button`, `ComboBox` and `VerticalLayout`.
 Every Vaadin component consists of two parts: